 Description: PHAs are required by this regulation to complete an energy audit for each PHAowned project not less than once every five years.
 Due to shelter-in-place orders, and closures of many non-essential businesses, access to qualified energy auditors is likely to be limited during the period of time that the program is affected because of the COVID-19 pandemic.
-Therefore, HUD is waiving this requirement and is alternatively suspending the performance of the audits for one year for those that were due before December 31, 2020.
+Therefore, HUD is waiving this requirement and is alternatively providing flexibility for PHAs to complete required energy audits.
+Specifically, any audit due on or after the date of the publication of this notice until December, 31, 2021, as well as any audit for which a PHA exercised its discretion to delay the audit for one year under the Notice 2020-13, will be due no later than December 31, 2021.
+For example, a PHA that chose to adopt the waiver to delay completion of an audit due on November 30, 2020 for one year would now be required to complete that audit by December 31, 2021.
+Further, any audit due during Calendar Year 2021 must be completed no later than December 31, 2021.